ORN-CBF: Learning Observation-conditioned Residual Neural Control Barrier Functions via Hypernetworks: METHODOLOGY

 The key practical implication of this interpretation is that the constraint formulation remains unchanged compared to the CBFs defined only for $x$.
 Additionally, by interpreting a CBF as a function conditioned on observation, we can directly use the existing numerical tools for HJ reachability analysis to compute the HJ value function for the given observation.
 Otherwise, it would be necessary to model and simulate observation dynamics, which would be impractical.

 In essence, a new CBF is generated when a new observation becomes available, which is the most critical moment.
-The authors in \cite{harms_neural_2024} use a switching set approach where the CBF is updated only if a new observation yields a safe CBF for the state at which the observation occurs, and keep the previous CBF otherwise.
-However, this approach neglects the fact that the previous CBF was also constructed based on a limited sensing range and might be completely unsafe near the boundaries.
-Whether the system stays safe when the new observation occurs actually depends on multiple factors such as the observation update rate, the maximal speed of the robot, the size of the perception field, the maximal size of an obstacle and the corresponding BRT shape.
+Whether the system stays safe when the new observation occurs depends on multiple factors such as the observation update rate, the maximal speed of the robot, the size of the perception field, the maximal size of an obstacle and the corresponding BRT shape.
 As mentioned earlier, it is required that the robot stay within the safe set, i.e., outside of the BRT, when the new observation occurs and the CBF is updated.
 We illustrate this in \cref{fig:new_obs_illustr} where the robot moves with the maximal speed $v_{max}$ and the observation is updated every $\delta t_o$.
 In the worst case, the robot will move maximally $v_{max} \delta t_o$ between the two observations and the obstacle will penetrate the perception field (blue region) for the same length in the new observation at $t=t'+\delta t_o$.
 It is then important that the robot is outside of the obstacle's BRT $\mathcal{B}$ at that moment in order to continue safe motion.